amaitou/DataStructures/README.md

     - **Complexity**: Analyzing the time complexity (how the runtime increases with input size) and space complexity (how the memory usage increases with input size).

-In this repository I tried to implement a few of the data structures and some searching and sorting algorithms using different programming and scripting languages, feel free to check each one of them
+In this repository, I tried to implement a few of the data structures and some searching and sorting algorithms using different programming and scripting languages, feel free to check each one of them

 # Direct Access